damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

 What does include the content of assembly instruction?

 1. Assembly sequence
- - The set of steps necessary to properly assemblme the product, including troubleshoouting and potential mistakes
+ - The set of steps necessary to properly assemblme the product

 2. Part list consist of:
   - part name